xiokd/EWU-CSCD379-2022-Spring/Assignment3.md

   - Clicking on this allows for preemptive setting of the name before the end of the game ❌✅
 - Dialog must be persistent, doesn't close by clicking off the dialog ❌✅

-**3. Save the Score** ❌✅
+**3. Save the Score and Seconds to complete** ❌✅
-- Save the score at the end of the game if we have a name. ❌✅
+- Save the score and time to complete in seconds at the end of the game if we have a name. ❌✅
-- If the user hasn't set a name, save the score as "Guest".
+- If the user hasn't set a name, save the score and seconds as "Guest".
 (Be sure to prompt first) ❌✅
 - Save should be done with an Axios Post ❌✅

 **4. Create a Leaderboard Page** ❌✅